 Fair values determined using valuation models require the use of assumptions concerning the amount and timing of estimated future cash flows and discount rates.
 In determining those assumptions, SaskCentral looks primarily to external readily observable market inputs including factors such as interest rate yield curves, currency rates, and price and rate volatilities, as applicable (Level 2).
 In certain circumstances, SaskCentral uses one or more input parameters that are not based on observable market data or uses observable inputs that require significant adjustment based on unobservable inputs (Level 3).
-The impact on net income of valuations reflecting non-market observable inputs (Level 3 valuations) is disclosed in note 5.
-SaskCentral believes that using possible alternative assumptions will not result in significantly different fair values.
+The impact on net income of valuations reflecting non-market observable inputs (Level 3 valuations) is disclosed in note 4.
+Changes in assumptions about these factors could affect the reported fair value of financial instruments.

 The credit quality of financial assets and financial liabilities, including derivative instruments, is considered in determining the fair value of these instruments.
 In determining the credit quality of the instrument both SaskCentral's own credit risk and the risk of the counterparty are considered elements of this credit quality.

 The output of a model is always an estimate or approximation of a value that cannot be determined with certainty, and valuation techniques employed may not fully reflect all factors relevant to the positions SaskCentral holds.
 Valuations are therefore adjusted, where appropriate, to allow for additional factors including model risks, liquidity risk and counterparty credit risk.
+Where valuation techniques such as discounted cash flow models are used to determine fair values, they are validated and periodically reviewed.